ufz-vislab/unity/.Docs/getting-started.md

 The loaded sub-scene is now part of your actual scene and you cannot change it.
 To make modifications click *Unlock* in the inspector of the *Sub Scene*-script.

+# How to setup a scene with basic VR functionality (new)

+Drag the the following prefabs from *Assets/UFZ/Setup* into the Hierarchy:

+- VRManager
+- Scripts
+- Menus

+Click on *Menu / UFZ / Create scene setup*.

 ----
 Previous page: @ref dev-env